Delivery options

 Orientation

-Program orientation for students beginning in Winter 2023 will take place on SAIT campus on Friday, Mar.
-17. Look for ORNT 118 in your schedule in mySAIT for the time and exact location.*
+Program orientation (ORNT 118) for students starting in Spring 2023 will take place on campus March 13.
+Check your schedule in mySAIT for the time and location details.

 How to register for classes